 These are 10 of the greatest bank brands you can learn from.
 They embody marketing ingenuity and illustrate multiple branding principles.
 Not everything they try works as hoped, but even their failures offer lessons better learned through the experience of others rather than your own.

 If all the articles about USAA are right — and there are many — these guys can do nothing wrong.
 Satisfaction study after satisfaction study consistently put USAA light years ahead of every other bank out there, even credit unions.

 USAA has managed to become one of the biggest banks in the U.S., with around $50 billion in deposits and more than 6.3 million accounts.
-They accomplished this with only one physical branch location for many years (USAA now has a relationship with UPS Stores).
+They accomplished this with only one physical branch location for many years.
 One of the keys to their success is their focus on a narrow and specific audience segment, namely those in military service and their families.

 They have been on the forefront of alternate, online and mobile channels since the very beginning.
 They are one of the few retail financial institutions allowing people to rate and review products online.

 Responding to news of BofA’s $5 debit card fee, USAA posted a press release on their website about their “fee-losophy.”
 The article got over 780 comments.
 Most banks don’t have 7-8 comments on their entire blog or website.

 They have around 28,000 followers on Twitter, putting them in the top four or five in the English-speaking world.
 They have 232,440 ‘Likes’ on Facebook.
 Pound for pound, USAA trumps all other financial institutions in social channels.
 For the size of its assets and audience, they have a tremendous ratio of fans.